 THOUGH HE DIDN'T SAY IT OUTRIGHT, THE UNDERLYING MESSAGE WAS THAT THOSE DIFFERENCES [ON QUEERNESS] WERE IRRECONCILABLE

 These days, that loss still lies as a terrible ache deep in my soul, even as I hold no hard feelings towards him.
 I don't blame him.
 Of all people, I know the difficulty in figuring out what queerness means for the rest of your life, so whether he's still in the midst of his own journey or whether that's where he's come to rest, I do understand it at the core of my being, or at least I want to.

 No, the pain flares up because it just seems unfair.
-I mean, maybe he's, but also maybe I'm wrong.
+I mean, maybe he's wrong, but also maybe I'm wrong.
 And really that's not even the point.
 Why does one of us have to be right and one of us have to be wrong?
 Is that what it comes down to now?
 Who's right and who's wrong?
 I hate that.
 I hate it.

 I call myself affirming when it comes to perspectives on queerness, but what do I really know?
 Can I REALLY be sure of that?

 All I really know is that fully stepping into your queerness is costly.
 I lost one of my best friends and one of the people I loved most in the earthly realm because we didn't see eye to eye on what queerness meant for us.
 I believe to my core that the gay is good and that queerness is beautiful, and at the same time I feel the pain of what it means to proclaim that, the pain of the sacrifices we make, the losses we endure.

 And so I remind myself that through some of the dark places we may tread, there's a voice that whispers, "courage, dear heart," and despite all the losses and all the pain, I choose to believe that's the voice of the Spirit leading me onward on this path.